karimElmougi/comically/README.md

 tired of manga looking terrible on your kindle? waiting forever for conversions?

-comically optimizes manga/comics specifically for e-ink displays.
-(NEED SOMETHING ABOUT PERFORMANCE). live image preview shows exactly how it'll look on your device
+comically optimizes manga/comics specifically for e-ink displays. processes 100+ pages per second. live image preview shows exactly how it'll look on your device

 ![preview](assets/preview.png)